mianxabdullah/Blame_Github_RAG/README.md

 | `/query` | POST | `{"query": "...", "top_k": 5}` — ask a question about the indexed repo |
 | `/health` | GET | Health check |

+## Deployment note

+The app runs locally without issue.
+Deploying it to a free-tier PaaS (Render, Railway, etc.) currently requires more than the standard 512MB RAM allowance, since `sentence-transformers`/PyTorch alone approach that limit on load — before the web server, FastAPI, or any request handling even begins.
+Two viable paths forward, not yet implemented:

+1. Deploy to a tier with ≥2GB RAM
+2. Replace local embedding inference with a hosted embeddings API (removes PyTorch from the deployed footprint entirely, and would also enable a bring-your-own-key mode for public, cost-free hosting)

+Left as a known, documented tradeoff rather than a silent limitation.

 ## Design decisions worth mentioning

 - **Language-aware chunking over naive splitting**: early versions used a plain character-count splitter, which regularly cut functions in half.
 Switching to `RecursiveCharacterTextSplitter.from_language()` fixed retrieval quality noticeably for code-heavy queries.